SofiaCPP/IPL/website/content/slides/05_vm_intro/_index.md

     - resides in the memory - von Neumann architecture
 4. Program Counter (PC) - the current state

+{{% note %}}

+All the fancy output like sound and graphics is writting at dedicated addresses in memory.

+So to writting something on the screen, used to be write the bytes in 0xF000-0xFFFF and the hardware will just blit them on the screen.
+Playing a sound - set some address to the frequency of the tone.

+{{% /note %}}

 ---
 #### How the machine works?